top of page

 —but it never came.

-She was caught.
-Not by brute strength or speed, but by something far gentler—and far more disarming.
+She had been caught.
+Not by brute power, but by a far gentler, far more disarming force.

-His eyes were calm, but not empty.
-Within his gaze, she could see a quiet concern for her—or at least, that’s how it seemed to her.
+Those deep blue eyes locked with hers.
+Within his gaze, she could see a quiet concern for her.
+Or at least, that’s how it seemed to her.

 Her heart pounded in her chest as she let herself relax in his grip.
 A confusing blend of defeat and a strange, fluttering warmth bloomed within her.